wp-plugins/copyright-licensing-tools/readme.txt

 == Changelog ==

+= 1.4 =
+1. Use brief signin form to ease registration
+2. Tweaks to the commons communications library

 = 1.3 =
 1. Category filter so article tools appear only on specific categories of posts
 2. Render publication ID with article tools javascript to allow interoperability with iCopyright-syndicated content